logo

 These mobile sites were usually heavily stripped down versions of the desktop website.
 They didn’t really offer an equal user experience.
 Users would often still need to visit a site on a desktop device to achieve certain goals.

 In 2016 Google began introducing mobile-first indexing.
 Alongside this, they introduced mobile usability as an important page experience signal for ranking.
-This focus on mobile user experience has continued with Core Web Vitals rolling out to mobile first.
+This focus on mobile user experience has continued with Core Web Vitals rolling out for mobile first.

 With the continued rise in the number of hand-held devices purchased every year, it’s now more important than ever that your website is accessible on as many devices as possible.